-Small to Medium Businesses (SMBs) increasingly rely on their business network to supply connectivity to their applications and files, along with the vast intellectual resource that is the Internet.
-With proper planning, intelligent design, and consideration of the needs of the business, a network can provide resilient, secure connectivity to all the resources that make business possible.
+Small to Medium Businesses (SMBs) increasingly rely on their network to access to their applications and files, along with the vast resource that is the Internet.
+With proper planning, design, and consideration of the needs of the business, a network can provide resilient, secure connectivity to all the resources that make business possible.
 Here are some things to consider:

 No doubt you’ve heard horror stories about tech firms promising unfettered assistance to a new client, only to immediately require a long, expensive list of upgrades.
-This standards-based approach to Network Management only takes into account ease of management for the tech firm and ignores the customer’s bottom line.
+This approach to Network Management only takes into account ease of management for the managed IT service provider and ignores the customer’s bottom line.

-Farmhouse Networking takes a balanced approach, using what the customer already has in place while proactively collaborating with the customer on a technology plan to guide future replacements.
-Current hardware settings are first optimized to meet industry standards and compliance needs.
-Then, in accordance with your technology plan, outdated hardware struggling to keep up with increased needs is gradually replaced with business-class hardware.
+Farmhouse Networking takes a balanced approach, using what the customer already has in place and developing a technology plan to guide future replacements.
+Current hardware is optimized to meet industry standards and compliance needs.
+Over time outdated hardware is gradually replaced with business-class hardware.
+Win-win for everyone.

-There comes a time in every successful company when, for the company to stay agile and competitive, growth must take place and technology must match that growth.
-Company growth can happen in a variety of ways – expansion of current offices, moving to a larger facility, adding a mobile workforce, introducing a remote office, etc. Regardless, the best way to handle future growth is to plan for it.
-Farmhouse Networking will consult with management to discuss the future and build into replacements or new acquisitions the capabilities needed to expand with the future growth of the company.
-This makes growth systemic, budgetable, and much less painful when the time comes.
+There comes a time in every successful company when growth must take place and technology must match that growth.
+Company growth can happen in a variety of ways – expansion of current offices, moving to a larger facility, adding remote workers, connecting a second office… Regardless, the best way to handle future growth is to plan for it.
+Farmhouse Networking will consult with management to discuss the future and recommend what’s needed to expand with the future growth of the company in mind.
+This makes the process predictable, budget friendly, and much less painful when the time comes.

-For small to medium businesses (SMBs), taking business with them as owners and employees travel to client sites or work from anywhere along the way has become essential.
+For small to medium businesses (SMBs), taking business with them as owners and employees travel to client sites or work from anywhere has become essential.
 The de facto standard has been to use remote connection software to gain access to company resources, and over the years these standards have evolved to several distinct options.
-Microsoft Remote Desktop and Virtual Desktop Infrastructure

-Planning ahead for the end of equipment life can help keep the company’s bottom line healthy.
+Planning ahead to replace equipment before it fails can help keep the company’s bottom line healthy.
 Decisions about acquiring, managing, and disposing of technology can be daunting — if not a waste of management’s valuable time.
-Using industry standards, Farmhouse Networking will do the heavy lifting by creating a technology plan and budget.
-By planning ahead, a company can intelligently budget for capital expenditures, get the most value from asset depreciation, schedule downtime for the replacement of aging hardware, and appropriately and securely dispose of sensitive information.
+By planning ahead you can budget for capital expenditures, get the most value from asset depreciation, schedule downtime for the replacement of hardware, and appropriately and securely dispose of sensitive information.
+Farmhouse Networking will do the heavy lifting for you by creating a technology plan and budget.

 An old practice in IT was to have one server dedicated to a single application or network role like mail server, file server, DNS server, or Domain Controller Server.
 This made server closets quite large, and the expense for smaller companies was often prohibitive.
 Then came the ideas of server virtualization and server consolidation, which changed the way servers were created.
 A single piece of hardware could virtually “host” multiple servers, and those large number of old servers could be virtualized onto one piece of hardware.
 This decreased the expense and the space needed multiple servers on the network.
 Now, with the advent of cloud computing there is no longer a need for server closets at all, as they are virtually “hosted” on servers in large datacenters around the globe.